-The henpecked man, when he gits out amungst men, puts on an air ov bravery and defiance, and once in a while will git a leetle drunk and then go home with a firm resolve that he will be captain ov his household ; but the old woman soon takes the glory out of him, and handles him just as she would a half grown chicken, who had fell into a swill barrel, and had to be jerked out awful quick.-Josh Billings.
+The henpecked man, when he gits out mungst men, puts on an air ov bravery and defiance, and once in a while will git a leetle drunk and then go home with a firm resolve that he will be captain ov his household; but the old woman soon takes the glory out of him, and handles him just as she would a half grown chicken, who had fell into a swill barrel, and had to be jerked out awful quick .- Josh Billings.

 It was a Danville man who took a sensible view of the matter.
 He returned to his room at the Arlington and found his friend walking the floor in perfect despair.

-"What in the world is the matter ?" he asked.
-"O, I can't meet a note to day ; the bank will put its foot on me," and he paced the room with a requickened step.
+"What in the world is the matter? asked.
+"O, I can't meet a note to day; the bank will put its foot on me," and he paced the room with a requickened step.
 "Look here, Bob," said the Danvillian, "the world don't expect you to bear all this trouble by yourself.
 You've walked enough.
 It's the other fellow's time now, the man that holds the note.
-It's his time to walk some."
+It's his time to walk some.
 Bob sat down and rested.

-The following is the answer to a letter written by the junior partner of a firm known as Berry & Bro., containing a bill
+The following is the answer to a letter written by the junior partner of a firm known as Berry & Bro., containing a bill sent by a correspondent:

-You've made a "mull" Berry, In sending me your bill Berry, Before it was due Berry, You may think me a goose Berry, And had it been the elder Berry, I shouldn't caro a strate Berry.
+You've made a "mull" Berry, In sending me your bill Berry, Before it was due Berry, You may think me a goose Berry, And had it been the elder Berry, I shouldn't care a strate Berry.
 I should like to beat you blue Berry, And make your eyes black Berry.

-WATER-PROOF BLACKING .- The followng receipt for making a water proof blacking comes to us highly recommended : Dissolve an ounce of borax in water, and in this dissolve gum shellac until it is the consis-tency of thin paste ; add lampblack to color.
-This makes a cheap and excellent blacking for boots, giving them the polish of new leather.
+WATER-PROOF BLACKING .- The following receipt for making a water proof blacking comes to us highly recommended : Dissolve an ounce of borax in water, and in this dissolve gum-shellac until it is the consistency of thin paste; add lampblack to color.
+This makes a cheap and excellent blacking fer boots, giving them the polish of new leather.
 The shellac makes the boots or shoes almost entirely water-proof.
-Cam-phor dissolved in alcohol, added to the black-Laughing may make a man fat, but you ing, makes the leather more pliable and have got to mix it mightily with meat and keeps it from cracking.
-This is sold at 50 yourself \$1 will buy materials for a gallon.
+Cam-phor dissolved in alcohol, added to the blacking, makes the leather more pliable and have got to mix it mightily with meat and bread and a quiet conscience, if you get it to stick.

+keeps it from cracking.
+This is sold at 50 cents for a small bottle.
+By making it yourself \$1 will buy materials for a gallon.